drodriguezol/foundations-of-data-science-activities/README.md

 - Even without causation, **correlation analysis** reveals valuable insights, guiding data-driven decisions for optimization.
 - Two scenarios, optimizing athletic performance and improving food quality, illustrate how correlation analysis leads to practical improvements.

+## Simple Linear Regression vs. Multiple Linear Regression

+- **Simple linear regression** models the relationship between one independent variable (X) and one dependent variable (Y).
+- **Multiple linear regression** extends this concept to include two or more independent variables.

+## Understanding Multiple Linear Regression

+- The equation for **multiple linear regression** includes a coefficient (Beta) for each independent variable, allowing us to assess the individual impact of each variable on the dependent variable.
+- We can enhance multiple linear regression models by incorporating categorical variables using **one-hot encoding** and examining the combined effects of variables with **interaction terms**.